epsilon537/boxlambda/_drafts/minimizing_interrupt_latency_and_jitter.markdown

 Interrupt Latency Before Adjustments
 ------------------------------------
-Let's have a look at the waveform of a timer interrupt firing:
+Let's take a look at the waveform of a timer interrupt firing:

 [![Waveform of a Timer Interrupt Firing.](../assets/timer_irq_waveform_before_changes.png)](../assets/timer_irq_waveform_before_changes.png)

 *Waveform of a Timer Interrupt Firing.*

-You see the time IRQ firing while the CPU is executing the instruction at address 0x02ec.
-Five clock cycles later, the CPU branches to the IRQ vector at 0x1c and two clock cycles after that, we're in the timer interrupt service routine (ISR).
+You can see the timer interrupt firing while the CPU is executing the instruction at address 0x02ec.
+Five clock cycles later, the CPU branches to the interrupt vector at 0x1c and two clock cycles after that, we're in the timer interrupt service routine (ISR).
 Six clock cycles of interrupt latency.
 Not too bad, you might say.

-The real damage is yet to come, however.
-Take a look at timer ISR code:
+The real performance cost is yet to come, however.
+Take a look at the timer ISR code:

 ```
 void _timer_irq_handler(void) {